jstrom2002/XMLparser/README.md

 ### Notes
-Currently this library will parse nearly any valid XML formatted file (including file types like .dae which use XML formatting.
-All you need is either an xml definintion tag).
+Currently this library will parse nearly any valid XML formatted file (including file types like .dae which use XML formatting).
+This parser requires either a node with an 'xml' tag with the 'encoding' attribute or a BOM with the appropriate encoding bits to parse correctly, else it is assumed all XML files are UTF-8 encoded.
 Development is ongoing to accurately parse all encodings for .xml files, but generally all UTF-8 or UTF-16 files should be parseable.
 There are no external dependencies other than C/C++ STL or standard library headers.

 ### About